 But let’s break them down a little:

-I think it’s extremely important to start your day on the right foot in general, but especially when working from home.
+I think it’s extremely important to start your day on the right foot in general, but especially when working from home on a well-paid job.
 If you wake up late and waste precious time in the morning, the entire day can snowball into a mess where you get almost nothing accomplished.

 If you waste the first part of the day on useless activities, it will be much harder to motivate yourself to work at all.